Karen W. Oxford, M.D.

 San Francisco Eye Doctor

-Dr. Karen W. Oxford has been the director of Corneal and External Diseases at Pacific Eye Associates since 1995 and is a Clinical Professor of Ophthalmology at California Pacific Medical Center.
+Dr. Karen W. Oxford is the director of Corneal and External Diseases at Pacific Eye Associates and a Clinical Professor of Ophthalmology at California Pacific Medical Center.
 She is a fellowship-trained Cornea and External Disease specialist.

 Dr. Oxford graduated Magna Cum Laude from Bryn Mawr College in Pennsylvania and received High Honors in Molecular Biology.
 She received her Doctor of Medicine from the University of Southern California School of Medicine where she was recognized with several scholarships and research fellowship awards including the USC Merit Award.